Mismiles/football-club/README.md

 ## Credits

--Huge credit to the Rajputs Del Mundo team for their input and permission to be used as part of the project.
+- Huge credit to the Rajputs Del Mundo team for their input and permission to be used as part of the project.

--Many thanks to the team at Code Institute for their support, feedback and patience.
+- Many thanks to the team at Code Institute for their support, feedback and patience.

 ### Content
 - The front end design was obtained from this template, (https://colorlib.com/wp/template/sportz/) which is also referenced in the footer.

-- The bag, products, checkout, stripe payments, admin application was taken from the course content.
+- The bag, products, checkout, stripe payments, profiles and admin application was taken from the course content.

 -The news section was built adapting code from: https://djangocentral.com/building-a-blog-application-with-django/

 -The contact form was built adapting code from: https://learndjango.com/tutorials/django-email-contact-form

 ### Media
-Some of the shop stock images and the initial large picture blocks for the matches, team and contact section were obtained from https://www.pexels.com/ .
+Some of the shop stock images and the initial large picture blocks for the matches, team, a nrews post and contact section were obtained from https://www.pexels.com/ .

 The images and videos outside of this were obtained (with permission) from the club members.